kubesphere/website/content/en/docs/cluster-administration/cluster-settings/log-collections/add-es-as-receiver.md

 ---
 title: "Add Elasticsearch as a Receiver (i.e. Collector)"
 keywords: 'Kubernetes, log, elasticsearch, pod, container, fluentbit, output'
-description: 'Add Elasticsearch as a log receiver to receive container logs'
+description: 'Learn how to add Elasticsearch to receive logs, events or auditing logs.'
 linkTitle: "Add Elasticsearch as a Receiver"
 weight: 8622
 ---